CAUSA/Frameshift/README.md

 #### 3 Computational analysis of frameshift codon substitutions

-Program Frameshift-CODON.java computes the average substitution scores for each kind of codon substitution by using a scoring matrix, BLOSSUM62, PAM250, or GON250.
+Program Frameshift-CODON.java computes the average substitution scores for each kind of codon substitution using a scoring matrix, BLOSSUM62, PAM250, or GON250.

 #### 4	Computational analysis of alternative codon tables

 Program RandomCodes.java produces random codon tables by changing AAs assigned to the sense codons and keeping all degenerative codons synonymous (Freeland and Hurst [3]).

-Program AlternativeCodes.java produces all (13824) alternative codon tables by permuting the nucleotide in each codon position independently (Itzkovitz and Alon [4])..
+Program AlternativeCodes.java produces all (13824) alternative codon tables by permuting the nucleotide in each codon position independently (Itzkovitz and Alon [4]).

-The sum of FSSs for each of the random or compatible genetic codes was computed and sorted ascendingly and compared with that of the natural genetic code.
+The sum of FSSs for each of the random or compatible genetic codes was computed, sorted ascendingly and compared with the natural genetic code.

 #### 5	Computational analysis of the usage of codon and codon pairs and their frameshift substitution scores

-Program CodonUsage.java compute the usages of codons in the genomes;
+Program CodonUsage.java computes the usages of codons in the genomes;

-Program CODONPAIR.java compute the usages of codon pairs in the genomes, and their average FSSs.
+Program CODONPAIR.java computes the usages of codon pairs in the genomes and their average FSSs.

 The codons/codon pairs whose observed value is greater/smaller than their expected value were identified as over-/under-represented, and their weighted average FSSs were calculated for each genome.